adrianolszewski/model-based-testing-hypotheses/Tests/caterogical_data/logistic_regression_AME_Wald_z_test_proportions.md

 # Proving the equivalence between the 2-sample Wald’s z-statistic for comparing proportions with unpooled variances and the Average Marginal Effect over logistic regression with a single binary predictor
 #### Adrian Olszewski, 02.03.2025

+---
+⚠️**Disclaimer:**
+What you will read below  demonstrates **the algebraic equivalence between selected classical hypothesis tests and their model-based analogues** under common large-sample assumptions.
+My goal was to show how the formulas transition from one framework to another.
+The derivations focus on analytic equivalence of test statistics and **do not provide a fully rigorous proof** of asymptotic distributions or verify all regularity conditions required in formal statistical theory.
+As such, this note should be viewed as a **proof of concept** and kind of a _"conceptual bridge"_ rather than a complete theoretical course.
+In particular: distributional assumptions are stated informally rather than derived formally, asymptotic arguments (e.g., convergence to χ² distributions) are not proven (it is not a textbook!), conditions required for likelihood-based theory are not verified.

+**So, if you prepare for an exam, use it with care.**
+---

+We will assume independent binomial sampling and no small-sample corrections.
 The Wald’s z-statistic for difference in 2 proportions with unpooled variances is of the following form:

 ``` math